Richard Pestell: Education and career

+From 2005-2015 Pestell served as Director of Jefferson’s Sidney Kimmel Comprehensive Cancer Center, and Chairman of the Department of Cancer Biology at Thomas Jefferson University Medical Center During this tenure, he also served as Executive Vice President, Thomas Jefferson University (TJU).
+Pestell led the successful effort for renewal of the National Cancer Institute designation in 2007, then as an expanded consortium Cancer Center to include the Lankenau Institute for Medical Research in 2007 and renewed again to include Drexel University in 2013.

 From 2018 Pestell also served as the Dean of a New Medical School to ensure its regulatory compliance and accreditations.

 Since 2017, Pestell has served as President, Pennsylvania Cancer Center and Regenerative Medicine Center, and Blumberg Distinguished Professor, Translational Medical Research, Baruch S Blumberg Institute.
 In January 2019, Pestell was named Vice Chairman of the Board of the CytoDyn, Inc., which acquired his prior company, ProstaGene, in November 2018.
 As the Chief Medical Officer, he established the company's cancer clinical trial for the use of a CCR5 inhibitor (leronlimab) and FDA fast track designation in May 2019.
 He exited CytoDyn in July 2019 and is currently member of the Wistar Institute Cancer Center Philadelphia and Blumberg Distinguished Professor.

 Pestell received the Eric Susman Prize for medical research in 2015.
 Pestell was appointed an Officer of the Order of Australia for service to medicine and medical education in 2019 by Queen Elizabeth II, for “distinguished service to medicine, and to medical education, as a researcher and physician in the fields of endocrinology and oncology”.